DunnFCOB/DunnFCOB/README.md

 - Hi, I’m @DunnFCOB
-- Currently work in financial operations, with experience developing solutions using Python, and Alteryx while utilizing systems such as Jira and  Bitbucket.
+- Currently work in financial operations, with experience developing solutions using Python and Alteryx while utilizing systems such as Jira and  Bitbucket.
 - Self-learning some web dev on the side.

 <!---